charlesarmitage/PottyPottyPotty/README.md

 ### Install dependencies ###
-`sudo npm install -g cordova ionic gulp` `./install-dependencies.sh`
+`sudo npm install -g cordova ionic gulp`

+`./install-dependencies.sh`

+  This runs `npm install`, `bower install` and adds the cordova dependencies (see below).
-  - If 'npm install' fails with 'lock' errors do this `sudo chown -R $USER ~/.npm` and rerun it.
+  If 'npm install' fails with 'lock' errors do this `sudo chown -R $USER ~/.npm` and rerun it.

 ### Install Sass ###
 Install Sass gem for compiling Sass files: